 "Painting the Poetic Landscape"Contact: Angel Dean, email@example.com, 401-331-1114 ext.
 16

 $425/members; $525/nonmembers (nonmember fee includes lunch each day)

 April 20-22, 2018

 There's more!!! ...
 For FULL WORKSHOP SCHEDULE, go to www.barbarajaenicke.com.

-My INSTRUCTIONAL VIDEOS are available at www.paintingthepoeticlandscape.com.
+My INSTRUCTIONAL VIDEOS and MONTHLY ONLINE LESSONS are available at www.paintingthepoeticlandscape.com.